-The latest report by IMARC Group, titled “Black Gram Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2021-2026”, finds that the global black gram market size reached a volume of 6.8 Million Tons in 2020.
+The latest report by IMARC Group, titled “Black Gram Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2022-2027”, finds that the global black gram market is expected to exhibit a CAGR of XX% during 2022-2027.
 Black gram, also known as urad bean, Vigna Mungo, and black matte bean, is a type of pulse crop primarily cultivated across South Asia countries.
 It is a rich source of protein, vitamin B, potassium, calcium, iron, niacin, thiamine, and riboflavin.
 Black gram belongs to the Asiatic Vigna group, which classifies it as a warm-season crop.
 Black gram is soaked in water, which exhibits mucilaginous texture, and is ground with rice to makes various dishes.
 It is used to prepare traditional crispy vadas in South Asian cuisines during harvest festival Pongal or Sankranti.
 It is also utilized in dips, chutneys, sauces, soups, stews, bread, and curries.
 It helps meet the protein requirements of the vegetarian population, thereby gaining popularity among western consumers as well.

 We are regularly tracking the direct effect of COVID-19 on the market, along with the indirect influence of associated industries.
 These observations will be integrated into the report.